Wallarah 2 Coal Project

 In 2011 the Wallarah 2 mine was rejected by former Planning Minister Tony Kelly weeks before Labor lost power in March that year.
 Environmental concerns regarding the impact on water quality were the reasons for the rejection, although in response, Wallarah 2 general manager, Kerry Heywood stated that “water was not an issue in the previous determination”.

 Plans for the Wallarah 2 mine were resubmitted with the NSW Government in January 2012.
-The consortium behind the project is led by the government-owned Korea Resources Corporation (KoRes).
-KoRes lodged a development application in October 2012.
+KORES lodged a development application in October 2012.

-Craig Thomson, the controversial former Labor member, now Independent member for Dobell, put forward a private members bill to stop the export of license of KoRes in 2013.
+Craig Thomson, the controversial former Labor member, who became an Independent member for Dobell, put forward a private members bill to stop the export of license of KORES in 2013.
 The bill was rejected by then Prime Minister Julia Gillard on the grounds that the use of federal environmental law would be more appropriate.

 Economic assessment of the Wallarah 2 project was undertaken as part of its environmental impact statement (EIS).
 The assessment was written Gillespie Economics on behalf of environmental consultants, Hansen Bailey.
 The assessment consisted of a cost benefit analysis (CBA) and input-output model.
 This assessment was reviewed by public interest economics group, Economists at Large, in a submission to the EIS.